Ultracold Strontium

 Research

 We believe that the strontium atom offers many more exciting possibilities to improve our understanding of many-body quantum physics.
-We are working towards
+We are working on

 - Very large and homogeneous lattice systems using in-vacuum buildup cavities (see Fig. 2)